Himanshu5298/Microstrip-Patch-Antenna-Microstrip-Low-Pass-filter-and-Microstrip-power-divider/README.md

 # Microstrip Patch Antenna
 Objective:
-To design and fabricate a linearly polarised rectangular/square microstrip patch antenna on a given FR-4 epoxy substrate of thickness 1.6 mm and dielectric constant 4.4 at a frequency of 2.4 GHz.<br>
+To design and simulate a linearly polarised rectangular/square microstrip patch antenna on a given FR-4 epoxy substrate of thickness 1.6 mm and dielectric constant 4.4 at a frequency of 2.4 GHz.<br>
 Theory:
 Microstrip patch antennas are a type of antenna where a metal patch mounted at a ground level with a di-electric material in-between.